 Wood is currently marginally used for building offices and homes.
 Actually, only 5% of buildings in Europe are built from wood, so suppliers have high barriers to contend with.

 A study3 by Aalto University and the Finnish Environment Institute estimated that the carbon storage potential of new European buildings between 2020 and 2040 could displace up to 47% of CO2 emissions from the cement industry in Europe.
 The researchers found that “the carbon storage capacity of buildings is not significantly influenced by the type […] or the size of the building but rather by the number and volume of wooden elements used in the structural and non-structural components of the building”.

 At Puro.earth, we think that income linked to their climate service would help suppliers reach their potential, lift barriers to growth and impact adoption rates.
-This is why we co-created the carbon removal methodology for Wooden Building Elements.
+This is why we co-created the carbon removal methodology for Bio-based construction materials.
 We realized that we could decouple their carbon sequestration service as a separate attribute and create new revenue that reflects the climate value and helps manufacturers increase production by eliminating technical and financial bottlenecks.
 We quantify and deduct all manufacturing emissions from the embodied carbon in the element to issue a verified carbon removal offset, the CO2 Removal Certificate or CORC, per tonne of CO2 removed.

 -replacement of materials: if the cement industry was a country, it would be the third largest emitter right after China and the US.
-Nearly 4 tons of CO2 emissions may be avoided for each tonne of dry wood that displaces concrete-based materials
+Nearly 4 tons of CO2 emissions may be avoided for each ton of dry wood that displaces concrete-based materials

 -cascading recyclability: wood biomass can be recycled in many ways including packaging, biochar (another carbon removal method) and bioenergy